EXPLAINER: How Congress will count Electoral College votes

 EXPLAINER: How Congress will count Electoral College votesNew

-WASHINGTON (AP) — Wednesday’s congressional joint session to count electoral votes is taking on added importance this year.
-Republicans allied with President Donald Trump are trying to undo Democrat Joe Biden’s victory in the Electoral College.
-A group of Republicans in the House and Senate say they will officially object to the results, forcing votes that will almost certainly fail.
+WASHINGTON (AP) — Wednesday’s congressional joint session to count electoral votes could drag late into the night as some Republicans plan to challenge Democrat Joe Biden’s victory in at least six states.
+The GOP plan to object to Biden’s electors has added importance to a usually routine step in the path to inauguration.
 The Republicans who plan to object are citing Trump’s baseless charges of widespread fraud in the election.
 A range of election officials, including former attorney general William Barr, have confirmed that widespread fraud did not occur.
 The congressional meeting is the final step in certifying Biden’s win.